 This is an incredibly flavorful, sliced berry syrup/sauce that I’ve been making in one form or another since starting this eating plan.

-I figured out pretty quickly that I needed refreshing fruit syrup that I could basically eat in any setting, although strawberries do contain a few carbs, this syrup satisfies the sweet tooth when combined with a protein source in just a few spoonfuls.
+I figured out pretty quickly that I needed refreshing fruit syrup that I could basically eat in any setting, although strawberries do contain a few carbs, this syrup satisfies the sweet tooth when combined with a protein source like this no-bake, low-fat, cheesecake parfait ( in just a few spoonfuls.

 After tweaking recipes repeatedly that were calling for stevia-sweetened berries that just didn’t have as much berry flavor as I wanted…